 8 & UNDER MACHINE PITCH TOURNAMENT PLAYING RULES

 The front edge of the pitching machine shall be the pitchers rubber.
 One eight foot straight line will be drawn parallel from the pitchers rubber.
-The player pitcher must stay behind this line but no farther than 1 foot behind the line until the ball is hit.
+The player pitcher must have one foot on the line at the time of the pitch.

 The umpire will call a maximum of five pitches or three swinging strikes to each batter.
 After five (5) pitches the batter will be called out unless: he has struck out or has hit the ball into play.
 If the batter fouls off pitch #5 he will continue to receive a pitch until he has struck out or hit the ball into play.
 The batter is out on a dropped third strike.

 Machine speed settings 3-4-9 (approx 44 mph-Ultimate Pitching Machine).
 The pitching machine speed and elevation will be the same for each team.
 A coach will also place the ball in the pitching machine.
 No Throttling the machine- not stepping down or holding down on the step bar of the machine -all the way down

 If a batted ball hits the pitching machine, the ball is dead and will be declared a no pitch.
 The batter/runner is awarded 1st base, all other runners move up accordingly, if forced.

 A thrown ball hitting the pitching machine is dead and all runners are entitled to the base to which they were advancing.

 When a defensive player is attempting a dangerous play near the pitching machine, the umpires may call a dead ball.